GK884/GKtravels/README.md

 A fully responsive website built on HTML, CSS, Bootstrap and Flask which is used to book tour plans with in India.
 This website is deployed on heroku https://gktravels.herokuapp.com/

+Also used mongodb altas for storing data of user. use your different user id and password and database name according to your collection.

 steps for use in your local system: